One to one counselling is offered to help survivors come to terms with what has happened to them.

 - How to let out feelings in a way which is not damaging

 Counselling can be hard work – it is important that clients are ready and comfortable to undertake the process.
-We therefore ask everyone who is considering using our service to attend an initial assessment.
+We therefore ask everyone who is considering using our service to attend a clinical assessment.
 This assessment will be an informal meeting between the new client and a qualified counsellor, where the client will be asked very basic questions about what has happened to them and what type of support may help them.
 Following this assessment a decision will be made as to whether counselling is appropriate for the client, and if so they will be placed on a waiting list until a suitable counsellor becomes available.
-All information shared at the initial assessment will be kept confidential whenever possible – see our confidentiality statement
+All information shared at the clinical assessment will be kept confidential whenever possible – see our confidentiality statement

 In some cases clients may be allocated a support worker –either instead of counselling support, or to provide support whilst on the waiting list for counselling.